armanjindal/garden/content/_index.md

 ## 🧐 [Who Am I?](https://youtu.be/fR5-x7v7UkE?t=37)

 My name is Arman Jindal.
 I was born in Los Angeles, USA in the last month of millenia and moved to Pune, India, when I was seven.
 I was educated in Pune, in the International Baccalaureate (IB), until I moved to New York for college in 2018.
 I am in the final semester of my undergraduate at Columbia College, studying a combination track of Computer Science (CS) & Philosophy.
-I built my major through the CS department, joining several classes from philosophy, computer science, formal linguistics, and the history of science and technology, around the theme which I have retroactivley come to understand as the relationship between [Language & Computation](work-in-progress/College%20-%20Language%20&%20Computation.md).
+I built my major through the CS department, joining several classes from philosophy, computer science, formal linguistics, and the history of science and technology, around the theme which I have retroactively come to understand as the relationship between [Language & Computation](work-in-progress/College%20-%20Language%20&%20Computation.md).
 I modified my major (much to the annoyance but kindness of my academic advisor) semester since junior year in response to changing interests and to take the best classes professors were offering that semester.

 I work as a Peer Writing Fellow at the [Columbia University Writing Center](https://www.college.columbia.edu/core/node/4083), where I work one-on-one in hour long sessions with writers from the Columbia community.
 Working on a single piece of writing, we try to help move writers to the next stage in their writing process and develop them as writers using research-based methods.
 I am not an authority but an attentive and curious reader.
 I am amazed by the incredible work of my peers and am thrilled to be a small part of bringing their ideas to life.
 Finding [the right words](digital-garden/Jugaad%20and%20the%20Power%20of%20the%20Right%20Word.md) to express yourself is both empowering and world shaping.
 Being a part of this incredible community of writers and teachers is one of the highlights of my undergraduate experience (shout out to the best bosses: [Sue Mendelsohn](https://english.columbia.edu/content/sue-mendelsohn) and [Jason Ueda](https://www.college.columbia.edu/core/uwp/writing-center/consultants#JasonU)and my incredible friend, who introduced me to this world [Isabelle Pride](https://www.linkedin.com/in/isabellepride/)).